leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

-The notion that the argument is interpreted to produce a value as soon as the function call is encountered characterizes Yocto-JavaScript as a _call-by-value_ language \cite{call-by-name-call-by-value-and-the-lambda-calculus}.
+The notion that the argument is interpreted to produce a value as soon as the function call is encountered characterizes Yocto-JavaScript as a _call-by-value_ language [call-by-name-call-by-value-and-the-lambda-calculus]().
 JavaScript itself and most other popular programming languages are call-by-value as well, but there is a notable exception, Haskell, which is a _call-by-need_ language.
 In a call-by-need language the argument is interpreted only if it is _needed_, for example, if it is used in the function position of another call (see § \ref{A Function That Is Not Immediate}), or if it is the result of the program (see § \ref{Continuing to Run After a Function Call}).
 In a call-by-need language the result of the program above would be  `` js`z => ((a => a)(y => y)) ``.
 And there is yet another policy for when to interpret arguments called _call-by-name_: the difference between call-by-name and call-by-need is that in a call-by-name language the an argument may be computed multiple times if it is used multiple times, but in a call-by-need language an argument is guaranteed to be computed at most once.

 </fieldset>